sonic-net/SONiC/doc/subport/sonic-sub-port-intf-hld.md

 ## 2.1 Configuration
 ### 2.1.1 Naming Convention for sub-interfaces:

-Since Kernel has netdevice name length restriction to 15, port channel sub-interfaces(Physical interfaces as well in case interface number > 99) cannot follow the same nomenclature as physical sub-interfaces.
+Since Kernel has netdevice name length restriction to 15, Physical sub-interfaces(in case interface number > 99) and port channel sub-interfaces cannot follow the same nomenclature as physical interfaces.
 Hence Long name to short name conversion needs to be performed for the subinterfaces.

 All DB & Kernel netdevice corresponding to the sub-interface should be created with a short name.

-All applications interacting/maintaining sub-interfaces should be aware of this mapping to get parent interface properties.
+Intfmgrd & IntfsOrch which manages sub-interfaces should be aware of this mapping to get parent interface properties.

-CPP & Python API library will be provided to perform short name to long name conversion and vice versa.
+SWSS CPP library & Click Python API library will be provided to perform short name to long name conversion and vice versa.
 Please refer to the API library section for details.

 Short naming conventions for sub-interfaces will have Ethxxx.yyyy, Poxxx.yyyy format.